 - They give visual reminders of what is expected, how to get there, and how to work it all out.

-- They alleviate the need to ask questions which is especially helpful if a child is too shy to ask.
+- Charts alleviate the need to ask questions which is especially helpful if a child is too shy to ask.

-- They can pique interest in a topic when used as an activator.
+- They pique interest in a topic when used as an activator.

 TYPES OF ANCHOR CHARTS: